The Ultimate Guide on how to use Kadence Conversions

 - a promising start for a new WordPress plugin

-- Backend feels slow – for example, add a new page (not sure why)
+- The backend feels slow – for example, add a new page (not sure why)

 - expensive if not purchased in the Kandence Full Bundle